affinda/affinda-python/docs/sync_operations.md

 def create_resume_search_embed_url(body=None, **kwargs)
 ```

-Create a signed URL for the embedable search tool.
+Create a signed URL for the embeddable resume search tool.

 Create and return a signed URL of the resume search tool which then can be embedded on a web
 page.
 An optional parameter ``config_override`` can be passed to override the user-level
-configurations of the embedable search tool.
+configurations of the embeddable resume search tool.

 **Arguments**:

-~affinda.models.Paths2T1Oc0ResumeSearchEmbedPostRequestbodyContentApplicationJsonSchema
+- `body` (`~affinda.models.Paths2T1Oc0ResumeSearchEmbedPostRequestbodyContentApplicationJsonSchema`): Default value is None.
-:keyword callable cls: A custom type or function that will be passed the direct response
+- `cls` (`callable`): A custom type or function that will be passed the direct response

-- `body`: Default value is None.
+**Raises**:

+- `None`: ~azure.core.exceptions.HttpResponseError

 **Returns**: